The Book of Lairs: Contents

 The Book of Lairs contains a series of one- and two-page adventures centered around various Advanced Dungeons & Dragons game monsters.
-There are over sixty mini-scenarios, indexed by monster type and terrain, designed to be inserted into other campaigns or adventures.
+There are more than sixty short scenarios, indexed by type of monster and terrain, designed to added to campaigns or other adventures.

-The original The Book of Lairs contains details of the lairs of various monsters drawn from the AD&D Monster Manual, Fiend Folio, Monster Manual II, and Oriental Adventures books.
+The original The Book of Lairs presents detailed lairs of various monsters taken from the AD&D Monster Manual, Fiend Folio, Monster Manual II, and Oriental Adventures books.
 Each mini-scenario includes a brief encounter with the creatures, which is designed to be used as a short adventure or as part of a campaign, at the Dungeon Master's (DM's) discretion.
-Each also has an introduction detailing basic information on the type of terrain, total party levels, and experience points involved, plus rumors designed to bring the location to the attention of the player characters.
+Each also has an introduction detailing basic information about the type of terrain, appropriate total level for the party, and pertinent experience points rewards involved, plus rumors designed to get the location to the attention of the player characters.
 In addition to the monster lairs, there are a few Non-player character hideouts.
-The bulk of the encounters are meant for parties of 3rd-7th level, although some are for any level, and a few go as high as 12th level.
+The majority of the encounters are intended for parties of 3rd-7th level, although some are intended for any level, and a few are for as high as 12th level.

-The Book of Lairs II contains over sixty more mini-scenarios organized in the same way as the first book, and designed for instant use in wilderness or other campaign encounters.
-It also includes monsters from Oriental Adventures.
-The encounters are classified by terrain type, each one starting with a little block of information detailing suggested party level and experience point awards.
-Seven of the encounters are for Oriental Adventures and the rest are for mainstream AD&D, designed for a similar range of levels as the first.
+The Book of Lairs II contains more than sixty short scenarios organized in the same way as the first book, and designed to be ready to use as part of wilderness or other campaign encounters, and also makes use of monsters from Oriental Adventures.
+The encounters are all classified by type of terrain, each one starting with information including recommended level of the party and suggestions for experience point rewards.
+Seven of the encounters are designed for use with Oriental Adventures and the rest are for designed for ordinary AD&D campaigns, designed for a similar range of party levels as the first volume.
 Each encounter gives possible terrain, party level minimum, experience points, set up, and lair deployment.

 Both books feature monsters ranging from commonly used types, such as orcs, trolls, goblins, and dwarves, to more obscure and exotic creatures, such as hybsils, shedus, remorhazes, and otyughs.